sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 ## Speed Boost: 350ms Faster

 Cody’s response time is down by a whopping 350ms.
-This means that our P75 latency (the time it takes for 75% of completions to appear) have decreased by 350ms for single-line completions, which represents 87% of all suggestions.
+This means that our P75 latency (the time it takes for 75% of completions to appear) has decreased by 350ms for single-line completions, which represents 87% of all suggestions.
 Single-line completions have gone from 900ms to 690ms.

 - Single line: 900ms -> 690ms
 - 2-5 lines: 1100ms -> 850ms